fluggo/Canvas/docs/sphinx/framework.rst

 ================

-Almost all of the work of the framework is done with sources, which are objects that can produce some kind of data on request, and usually at random.
+Almost all of the work of the framework is done with sources, which are objects that can produce some kind of data on request, and usually with random access.

 There are six kinds of sources in the framework.
 These four are common: